golikarami/rating-component/README.md

-**Star Rating Component**
+# Star Rating Component

-A simple and interactive star rating component built with HTML, CSS, and JavaScript.
+A simple and interactive **star rating component** built with HTML, CSS, and JavaScript.

+---

-✨ Features:
+## ✨ Features:

 .
 Clickable star rating